 Data integration, not data curation.
 The pilot used a clean dataset prepared specifically for the test.
 Production requires live data from your ERP, CRM, or document management system — with all its messiness, latency, and access restrictions.
 The distance from "we exported 500 records for the pilot" to "the system ingests live data continuously" is months of integration work.

 Change management, not just change.
 The pilot was run by enthusiasts.
 Production is used by the entire team, including people who did not ask for AI, may not trust it, and have legitimate questions about what it means for their work.
-Without deliberate change management, adoption stalls within 60 days.
+This is precisely MIT's learning gap in miniature: the technology is ready before the organisation is.
+Without deliberate change management, adoption quietly stalls — the system is available, and nobody uses it.

 Operational monitoring, not just model monitoring.
 The pilot tracked model accuracy.
 Production requires monitoring of the entire workflow: data input quality, model performance, output acceptance rates, exception handling, and user feedback.
 You are monitoring an operating system, not a model.